 It’s not unusual for former partners of narcissists to need counseling after they finally find the strength to walk away.
-While a narcissist may not mean to intentionally hurt anyone, it does boil down to emotional abuse, and gas lighting in particular is one method which can cause severe stress and emotional trauma to someone who is sensitive in general.
+While a narcissist may not mean to intentionally hurt anyone, it does boil down to emotional abuse, and gaslighting, in particular, is one method that can cause severe stress and emotional trauma to someone who is sensitive in general.
 [Read: How to set boundaries with a narcissist and weaken their hold over you]

 When you add in the extra sensitivity and desire to do good, as with an empath, you’re really looking at a poor outcome.

 The narcissist will also genuinely feel that they have done nothing wrong and wonder why everyone seems to leave them in the end.
 This adds to the frustration they feel, which then turns into a snowball effect of negativity.

 There really isn’t much win-win on either side, and it comes down to a serious case of lose-lose.
 In a battle between empath vs narcissist, the narcissist will always win as long as the empath sticks around.
 [Read: Dating a narcissist – How to teach them to change for the better]

 Can a relationship between a narcissist and an empath really work?
 The odds aren’t great, but it doesn’t mean it’s an impossibility.
 There are different levels of narcissism, just as there are different levels of empathy.